aptiko/django-selenium-clean/README.rst

    from selenium import webdriver
    SELENIUM_WEBDRIVERS = {
        'default': {
-           'callable': webdriver.Firefox,
+           'callable': webdriver.Chrome,
            'args': (),
            'kwargs': {},
        }
    }

 Now try again, and it should execute the test.
+Note that there may be `problems with Firefox`_.

 Advanced test running tricks
 ----------------------------